samuelroland/openDevApps/README.md

 - Translations support (first to do a french translation)
 - Open all links in the current categories
+- Add the current tab link to the current category (fill the link and propose the name with the tab title)

+## Contributions
-- Add the current tab link to the current category (fill the link and propose the name with the tab title) If you have an idea for an enhancement or a new feature, just open an issue and describe it and why you think it will be valuable !
+If you found a bug, have an idea for an enhancement or a new feature, or you just want to give a feedback, just open an issue and describe it and why you think it will be valuable !
+(Write only in English please).

 ## Build
 If you want to build the extension from the source, you need: